What’s wrong with this picture? A few things, actually. But let’s start at the very beginning.

 A fire extinguisher is an essential part of any building.
 We’re glad to see that someone bothered to bring an extinguisher into this one.
 We do wonder, however, whether it’s the right kind of extinguisher for the situation.

-Every building needs to have an ABC extinguisher, and depending on nearby hazards, other types of fire extinguishers can be required, as well.
+Every building needs to have an ABC fire extinguisher, and depending on nearby hazards, other types of fire extinguishers can be required, as well.
 (Find out more about classes of fire extinguisher at OSHA.gov.)

 We also have to wonder whether that extinguisher has been properly maintained.
 The required maintenance cycle varies according to type of extinguisher, but most need to be serviced annually.
 That’s an element of preparedness that we find many businesses overlook.